 Accommodations are plentiful in the Steamboat Springs area.
 If you choose to stay downtown there are modern condos as well as a number of motels from which to choose.
 Three miles away at the Steamboat Ski Area is the Grand Summit Hotel, a full-service modern hotel, as well as a plethora of condominiums from which to select.
 We highly recommend Mountain Resorts, which offers accommodations for virtually every type of traveler and need.

 If you wish to do a self-drive, parking is plentiful in both downtown and the mountain.
 Additionally, the City of Steamboat Springs is served by a free transit system that regularly runs between town and the mountain.
 Taxi and Uber drivers also are available.

 Where are the Festival events held?

-Rehearsals during the week are open to the public.
-Location is TBD.
+Rehearsals during the week are open to the public and held at the local college, Colorado Mountain College, which offers a scenic view over the valley.
 You are welcome to stop in and watch the goings-on for 10 minutes, or 2 hours, as you wish.
-Friday night’s opening dinner will be held at Aurum restaurant on their private deck overlooking the beautiful Yampa River with views of Howelsen Hill and the surrounding area.
+Friday night’s opening dinner is typically held at a downtown restaurant overlooking the beautiful Yampa River with views of Howelsen Hill and the surrounding area.
 All readings will be held at the historic Chief Theater in downtown Steamboat Springs.

 What activities are available when I’m not doing Festival events?

 Steamboat Springs has many other activities to offer.
-Some of the best fly-fishing in Colorado is here, as well as tournament quality golf courses.
+Visit our world-class hot springs, such as Strawberry Park Hot Springs, to relax and enjoy the scenery.
+Some of the best fly-fishing in Colorado is here, as well as tournament-quality golf courses.
 Tennis, anyone?
 Biking, hiking, or just browsing the local galleries and dining at some of the finest restaurants in Colorado will easily fill your days.

 Who are the industry attendees?